Team Vitality: Sim racing

+The team later departed from R1 and, in turn, the Rennsport competitive scene in 2026, but reaffirmed their commitments to sim racing, retaining their players from the series and focusing on other racing game platforms and competitions.
+Following their departure, Team Vitality also acquired Gran Turismo World Series competitors Kaj de Bruin, Antonio Santos, and Olympic Esports Series Motorsport gold medallist Kylian Drumont.

 Bigetron by Vitality

 Team Vitality's first mobile esports venture was with a European Arena of Valor roster that competed in the Valor Series in 2018.
 Their second would be with an all-Indian Call of Duty: Mobile team, announced on 26 March 2021.
 The COD: Mobile division of Vitality would last until 2025.

 On 13 May 2024, Team Vitality announced that it would enter Mobile Legends: Bang Bang esports by welcoming the former Bigetron Era female roster to its ranks, before signing a European Honor of Kings roster on 12 June.
 These opportunities of recruitment, as with others in 2024, may have been funded via the Saudi-operated Esports World Cup Club Support Program, of which Team Vitality is a member.
 The Honor of Kings roster in question would be acquired by OG Esports in April 2025.

 On 15 May 2025, Vitality announced that they would acquire the Indonesian organization Bigetron Esports, as well as its divisions, with their mobile games branch renamed to "Bigetron by Vitality".
 With the Bigetron acquisition, Vitality added a male Mobile Legends: Bang Bang roster that competes in the MPL Indonesia, a male academy roster which competes in the MDL Indonesia, a new Honor of Kings roster competing in the Indonesian Kings Laga, as well as PUBG Mobile and Free Fire rosters.